deichhorst/comp20-deichhorst/mapchat/README.md

 Project: Mapchat

 Project Discussed With: Kevin Halliday
-Time Spent on this Project: 2 hours
+Time Spent on this Project: 4 hours

-Just began assignment 2 project
+All Assignment aspects are up to project specs.
+Website is working as outlined in Assignment 2 outline.

+Credit to Ming Chow for rendermap() and and getmylocation() funcitons.

+All other functions have incorporated code from Stackoverflow.com